 Waiting for the minibus to bring us to Lau Cai train station

 Around 5 pm a minibus would pick us up to take us back from Sapa to the train station in Lau Cai.
+So there is still plenty of time before heading back to the Old Quarter of Hanoi.
 I spend my time walking along the lake, sit down to read something, and head to the market again.
-Around 4 o’clock I arrive back at the hotel.
+Around 4 o’clock, I arrive back at the hotel.
 The minibus is on time, and an hour later, we are in Lao Cai.
-We are not allowed on the platform yet and have to wait another good hour in the hall of the station.
+We are not allowed on the platform yet and have to wait another good hour in the station’s hall.

 In a sleeping compartment with 3 Chinese and without air con

 This time I have to share a sleeping compartment with three Chinese, two men and a woman.
 I nest on my bed, again at the top like last time.
 However, I have a hard time catching sleep.
-These Chinese men consistently receive phones calls or text messages on their mobiles.
-Moreover, when the train is running for an hour, the air conditioning switches off as well, even though we paid for aircon.
+These Chinese men consistently receive phone calls or text messages on their mobiles.
+Moreover, when the train runs for an hour, the air conditioning switches off as well, even though we paid for aircon.
 That also refrains me from a decent night’s sleep.

 Metered taxi to the hotel at 5 am